wavemaker/docs/docs/build-and-deploy/webapp-build/build-options.md

 ---
-title: Build Options
+last_update: { author: "Tejaswini K" }
 ---

-# 🛠 Build Options in WaveMaker
+# Build Options

+## Overview

-WaveMaker allows you to choose how your web application is built as part of the deployment configuration.
-Build options are defined per configuration profile (for example, Deployment) and determine how the application artifacts are produced.
+WaveMaker allows you to choose how your web applications are built.
+Build options are defined as per configuration profiles (for example, development, deployment and custom profiles) and determine how the application artifacts are produced.

 ---